 Star Alliance member SWISS is selling cheap business class tickets to Boston and New York for merely €1,343.
 The flights are usually available from Madrid, Valencia, Málaga, Bilbao, Mallorca, and Barcelona at roughly the same price.

 The only downside of this deal is Swiss’ rebooking policy.
 The airline offers no refunds for this fare.
 While the rebooking fee may be waived, you still have to pay the price difference if you change travel dates.

-These flights can be found from mid-April onward, but usually merely from Monday through Thursday.
+These flights can be found from the end of May onward, but usually merely from Monday through Thursday.
 Feel free to try out some dates using our search form below, which will redirect you to SWISS’ booking site.